top of page

-Helpful tips and tools for teaching climate science and solutions.
+Tips and tools for teaching climate science & solutions.

 For instructional graphics, research on effective science communication to various audiences and much more, visit:

 The 48-pp Psychology of Climate Change Communication: A Guide for Scientists, Journalists, Educators, Political Aides and the Interested Public is from Columbia University's Center for Research on Environmental Decisions.
 It's easy to read, and available free, as a digital download or hard copy.

 For instructional frameworks, podcasts, activities and more, Green Teacher is a reliable source.
 Check out its Climate Resource Hub.

 Here's a free 8-pp comic book for kids 6-12 years old from National Public Radio.
 Download it for free for your students, Sunday School class, Scouts or discussions with your own inquisitive kids or grandkids.